davidbolet/PostgreSQL_course/session-01.md

 - Explore configuration options and tuning techniques.
 - Compare PostgreSQL and MySQL in distributed setups.
 - Learn about ACID properties and their implementation in PostgreSQL.
+- Learn about users and roles in postgres.
 - Use PostgreSQL CLI tools and Docker for practical setup.

 ---